Requirements to Obtain Your Ohio Salesperson License

 You must submit a completed Salesperson Examination Application, a $60 fee, and proof that you completed your education requirements to the Ohio Division of Real Estate & Professional Licensing.
-(You may either submit a copy of your official transcripts or course completion certificates.)
+You may either submit a copy of your official transcripts or course completion certificates.
 The Division will process your application and send your information to the testing vendor.
 You can find this application on the State of Ohio Department of Commerce website.

 Step 5: Schedule Your Test

 After your application has been processed, you will receive a Candidate Information Bulletin with instructions for scheduling your test.
 You must pass the State and National portions of the Ohio Real Estate Exam with a 70% or higher in order for a license to be issued.